Jim Hartung

 I used systems engineering (SE) for nearly 40 years while working in the aerospace and energy industries.
 A common misconception is that SE is only valid on programs with little or no political pressure.
 My experience suggests that SE is also helpful in highly political programs like the International Space Station because it uses facts and data to help make decisions.
 This decreases the role of (sometimes irrational) political ideology in decision-making.

 Until now, SE has been used primarily to develop physical products and systems.
-However, I have developed a simple six-step process for using SE to create practical, nonpartisan solutions for complex social, economic, environmental, and political problems.
-This six-step process is shown in the figure and described in the following text.
+However, I have developed three methodologies for using SE to create practical, nonpartisan solutions for complex social, economic, environmental, and political problems.
+These methodologies are as follows: